cosminstr/Music-Recommendation-System/README.md

 ## Technologies Used

+- Spotipy for interacting with the Spotify API
 - Pandas and NumPy for data manipulation
 - Sci-Kit Learn for the ML model
 - Flask for the Web Application